Monetary reform in the Soviet Union, 1922–24: Issues

 According to Katzenellenbaum’s data, the Soviet trade surplus grew steadily under the dual-currency system and generated the capital reserve needed to repay the short-term foreign loans which backed the chervonets.
 All primary debt was repaid and the national current account became positive by the end of 1923, indicating that the Soviet Union had control of its monetary system.
 Keynes noted that since the chervonets and sovznak were now controlled by a single monetary system, a rivalry between them was inevitable.
 As the Soviet Union's gold-pegged currency, the chervonets had a higher monetary value than the government-priced sovznak.

 As Nenovsky described, the chervonets (like other contemporary gold-pegged currencies) adapted to changes in market conditions and had international recognition; the sovznak's value was controlled by the government, limiting its ability to react to market movements.
-In a note to the central bank, Soviet treasurer Grigori Sokolnikov wrote that the value disparity between the currencies was a growing problem for the domestic economy; the government determined the value of sovznaks against the central bank’s supply of chervontsev, but the market preferred the more-valuable legal tender.
-Since the sovznak's primary purpose was to be a "monetary line of defence" when the chervonets was indirectly controlled by the foreign loans which initially backed 75 percent of its value, the repayment of these loans by the end of 1923 negated the sovznak's raison d'être.
+In a note to the central bank, Soviet treasurer Grigori Sokolnikov wrote that the value disparity between the currencies was a growing problem for the domestic economy; the government determined the value of sovznaks against the central bank’s supply of chervontses, but the market preferred the more-valuable legal tender.
+Since the sovznak's primary purpose was to be a "monetary line of defence" when the chervonets was indirectly controlled by the foreign loans which initially backed 75 per cent of its value, the repayment of these loans by the end of 1923 negated the sovznak's raison d'être.
 According to the Soviet political archives, the pursuit of a "peaceful coexistence" between the currencies was discontinued at the 12th Congress of Soviets in 1923 and a gradual shift towards a single currency began.
 Soviet literature started calling the chervonets a "stable currency", and the sovznak was described as "declining".
 On 7 July 1924, the Politburo decided to limit the issue of sovznaks and begin a controlled elimination of the dual-currency system.

 Single-currency system (1923–1924)

 Price scissors

-With the Soviet government favouring the chervonets and its economy geared toward the sovznak, a price scissors became prevalent during the winter of 1922–1923.
+With the Soviet government favouring the chervonets and its economy geared toward the sovznak, the Scissors Crisis had happened during 1922–1923.
 According to Katzenellenbaum's data, high industrial prices and low agricultural prices led to an excessive transfer of resources from the sovznak-oriented countryside to the chervonets-dominated, urban industrialised centres.
-This price imbalance accelerated the sovznak's depreciation, and its daily inflation rate was as high as 4.4 percent by October 1923.
+This price imbalance accelerated the sovznak's depreciation, and its daily inflation rate was as high as 4.4 per cent by October 1923.